HenryBoBru/Repetitive_oligopaints/For_Y_chromosome/readme.md

 1. **Identification of Y-linked scaffolds/contigs**

-We used the Y-Genome Scan (YGS) approach (Carvalho & Clark, 2013) to identify Y-linked scaffolds and contigs.
+We used the Y-Genome Scan (YGS) approach (Carvalho & Clark, 2013) to identify Y-linked scaffolds or contigs.
 Detailed instructions are provided in the YGS section of the OligoY repository (https://github.com/isabela42/OligoY).

 After identifying Y-linked scaffolds/contigs, one of them can be selected for oligo design.

 2. **Oligos design**